Bonnie Gray, Professor of Engineering Science, Simon Fraser University

 Shuichi Takayama Biographical Sketch

-Professor Shuichi Takayama’s research interests started with bioorganic synthesis at the University of Tokyo and Scripps Research Institute.
+Prof. Shuichi Takayama’s research interests started with bioorganic synthesis at the University of Tokyo and Scripps Research Institute.
 Subsequently he pursued postdoctoral studies in bioengineered microsystems at Harvard University as a Leukemia and Lymphoma Society Fellow.
 He spent 17 years at the University of Michigan in the Biomedical Engineering Department and Macromolecular Science and Engineering Program, then moved to the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institute of Technology and Emory School of Medicine in the summer of 2017.
 He is an associate editor of Integrative Biology and recipient of the Pioneers of Miniaturization Prize.

 如果您通过了审查,您将获得海报展示所需的所有资讯。